 Electric Company Wordball

 A new one for us, but since our kids dig the Electric Company so much, I wanted to include it.
 The show, with its cool songs about "Silent E" and "Bossy R" basically taught our son to read, so the educational pedigree is strong.
 This app has you tossing letters to spell words and watch videos/ listen to songs from the show.

 If you haven't checked out the new Electric Company, they also have a free podcast series, which is basically a "Best Of" from the TV show.
 Silent E is a Ninja!

 SolarWalk (limited time - Free) and StarWalk ($)

 OK, not normally free, but still amazing.
 At the time of publishing this post, Solar Walk was offered for free - I hope it still is now for you.
 These apps make you feel like all the tablet hype is actually warranted - zooming around the solar system or constellations in the sky, you feel like the piece of technology in your hands is something from Minority Report.
 Or the Jetsons.

 And you'll learn stuff!
-Jump in to the Appstore right now, and if Solar Walk is still free, snap it up.
-Even if your child is still to young to fully enjoy it, you will enjoy it for him or her.
+Jump into the Appstore right now, and if Solar Walk is still free, snap it up.
+Even if your child is still too young to fully enjoy it, you will enjoy it for him or her.